 - 6 - 15Mbps: You'll need something around this speed range for three or more devices performing basic functions, plus one or two of those devices simultaneously accessing high-demand applications.

 - 15Mbps and up: It's best to have at least 15Mbps if you've got more than a couple devices running high-demand tasks at the same time.

-Although it's tempting to shell out for the fastest internet service you can possibly find, the wisest thing to do is assess your needs, add a little padding to the speed to account for technological advances, and then shop the best internet deals for the most reasonable rate.
+Although it's tempting to shell out for the fastest internet service you can possibly find, the wisest thing to do is assess your needs, add a little padding to the speed to account for technological advances, and then shop around for the best internet deals at the most reasonable rate.
 The best satellite internet providers also offer competitive speeds at reasonable prices without many of the pitfalls of cable internet.

 Who Has the Fastest Internet?